wwcs2025/wwcs2025.github.io/venue.md

 title:  Venue
 ---

 [**Rifugio Madonna delle Nevi**](https://www.madonnadellenevibg.it/) is a beautiful refuge located in the mountains of Lombardia in Italy.
-It is close to Lake Como and less than two hours car ride from Milan.
+It is close to Lake Como and one hour car ride from Bergamo.
 The venue boasts shared rooms spacious meeting rooms, along with an inviting outdoor space.
 The venue takes care of all your meals and coffee breaks, considering various dietary requirements, including vegan, vegetarian, gluten-free, and allergy restrictions.

 <img src="/assets/image25/rifugio.jpg" width="800px" />